All Episodes

 Let's put it that way.

-All right, 800 941 Sean, toll-free telephone number.
+All right, 800-941-Sean, toll-free telephone number.

 You want to be a part of the program.

-What if it never was Trump Russia collusion in spite of all that you've heard now for all this long period of time?
+What if it never was Trump-Russia collusion in spite of all that you've heard now for all this long period of time?

 Kirk, what is your take on what you've just heard from Bill and what you're reading here and your involvement?

-Yeah, well, um, I also met Julian Assange at the embassy a couple of years back, and I found him just as credible as you and Bill did.
+Yeah, well, I also met Julian Assange at the embassy a couple of years back, and I found him just as credible as you and Bill did.

 No reason to doubt him whatsoever.

-Uh his integrity's on the line on this whole issue and many others.
+His integrity is on the line on this whole issue and many others.

 This whole thing smells, it's over the top, Sean.

-This is as serious as any other crisis facing the US government, and I am frankly dismayed at the government, and I include both the legislative side and the executive.
+And I am frankly dismayed at the government, and I include both the legislative side and the executive.

 I really do.